What Is an MVP and Why Is it Crucial for Agile Software Development?

 How to Build an MVP with the Agile Methodology?

-Using the Agile methodology to build a Minimum Viable Product will provide early validation, scalable architecture, and quick iterations.
-The steps below are a structured, technical method that you can implement.
+Using the Agile methodology to build a Minimum Viable Product provides early validation, scalable architecture, and quick iterations.
+While some may ask, “Does agile development require an MVP?”, it’s clear that incorporating one enhances agility by enabling structured, technical progress from day one.
+The steps below outline a practical method you can implement.

 1. Define the Problem